BRIANWACK/til-23-cv/README.md

 ### Others

+- If coming here from Colab, ignore all subsequent instructions as they are already included in the notebook.
 - For the competition platform, `%%sh ./setup.sh` is included in the notebooks
   - Remember to regularly "Write changes to dataset"!
   - `./data` is symlinked to the "data" dataset to store datasets.